 Family-oriented sister resorts Arosa and Lenzerheide are scenic picks for beginners, intermediates and cross-country fans, with lots of appeal for families and non-skiers with their glorious winter walking and sledding trails.
 Arosa has gentler well-groomed, tree-lined slopes, slick lift systems and accessible off-piste, while Lenzerheide’s steeper sections, superb views and mountain dining are just a gondola ride away.

-2. Venture into a winter wonderland in Valais & Vaud
+2. Venture into a winter wonderland in the Valais & Vaud ski regions

-3. Insider secrets await you in Central Switzerland
+3. Insider secrets and off-piste treasures await you in Central Switzerland

 4. Prepare to be bowled over by the beauty of the Bernese Oberland

 Mountains of myth with Christmas card scenery make the Bernese Oberland pure winter wonderland stuff.
 Right at its phenomenally pretty Alpine heart, the Jungfrau Region is crisscrossed with 211km (131 miles) of well-maintained slopes, ranging from easy to hair-raising, that grant fleeting views of the "Big Three": Eiger, Mönch and Jungfrau.

 Ski here, and you can tag on a once-in-a-lifetime ride up to Europe’s highest train station, 3,454m (11,332ft) Jungfraujoch, where an icy wilderness of swirling glaciers and 4,000m (13,123ft) turrets unfolds.

 Tougher runs appealing to experts include the Inferno and World Cup Lauberhorn.
 For more glitz, swing west to Gstaad, which has fine downhill on 220km (137 miles) of slopes and pre- and post-season glacier skiing at nearby Glacier 3000.

 What you need to know before your ski trip to Switzerland

 When to go skiing in Switzerland